jianshu93/metaT_directionality_check/README.md

 ### Dependencies and softwares

-You should have ruby (>2.7), perl, python and blast (v2.12 or above) installed before running hte pipeline.
+You should have ruby (>2.7), perl, python and blast (v2.12 or above) installed before running the pipeline.
 If you want to use the plot script, R should also be installed.

 ### PACE Users at Georgia Tech